codesandbox/codesandbox-client/packages/homepage/content/docs/2-importing.md

 ### GET Request

 It's very hard to send the JSON parameters with a GET request, there is a chance of unescaped characters and the URL hits its limit of ~2000 characters quickly.
 That's why we first compress the files to a compressed `lz-string`.
 We offer a utility function in the `codesandbox` dependency for this.
-Implementation would look like this:
+The implementation looks like this:

 ```js
 import { getParameters } from 'codesandbox/lib/api/define';